ethereum/remix-project/docs/contract_metadata.md

 Build Artifact
 ==============

-As compilation succeeds Remix creates a JSON file for each compiled contract.
+When a compilation succeeds, Remix creates a JSON file for each compiled contract.
-These JSON files contains several metadata
+The JSON file contains the compilation's artifact.

 Library Deployment
 ------------------